Weinstein uses quotes from female celebrities in his defense

 "Paltrow was not so offended that she refused to work with Weinstein again, nor did her career suffer as a result of her rebuffing his alleged advances," the court papers said.

+The filing also cites Jennifer Lawrence telling Oprah Winfrey that she had known Weinstein since she was 20 and said "he had only ever been nice to me," according to the filing

-Representatives for Lawrence, Streep and Paltrow did not immediately reply to messages from The Associated Press seeking comment.
+Representatives for Lawrence and Paltrow did not immediately reply to messages from The Associated Press seeking comment.

 Attorney Elizabeth Fegan, who filed the lawsuit on behalf of six actresses, said her team looks forward to showing that "Weinstein and his enablers should be held responsible for decades of assaults and cover-ups."